vapoursynth/vapoursynth/doc/pythonreference.rst

    .. py:method:: get_read_ptr(plane)

       Returns a pointer to the raw frame data.
 The data may not be modified.

+   .. py:method:: get_read_frame(plane)

+      Returns a memoryview of the frame data that's only valid as long as the VideoFrame object exists.
+The data may not be modified.

    .. py:method:: get_write_ptr(plane)

       Returns a pointer to the raw frame data.
 It may be written to using ctypes or some other similar python package.

+   .. py:method:: get_write_frame(plane)

+      Returns a memoryview of the frame data that's only valid as long as the VideoFrame object exists.

    .. py:method:: get_stride(plane)